ShayanShahrabi/Bankig-System/readme.md

 > This repo contains my first ever coding project!
-My 8th grade python programming course in highschool (March 2018 - May 2018)
+My 8th grade final project for *Programming with Python* class in highschool (March 2018 - May 2018)

 ## Intro
 The program, is an implementation of a banking system which runs through terminal.